simplepie/docker/README.md

 ## Images

 All of these images are built from the Alpine Linux variants of the [official PHP images](https://hub.docker.com/_/php).
 SimplePie-NG (and all related _modern_ SimplePie projects) officially supports the latest releases of 7.2 and 7.3.
+The timezone built into the Docker image is UTC.
+This means that logs and logger output will use UTC for their timezone.

 These are designed for _local development_ with [Docker Desktop].
 You can use `FROM simplepieng/base:{TAG}` in your own `Dockerfile` to build a production image, but you should only do so if you [consciously choose to trust the SimplePie core team](https://ryanparman.com/posts/2018/understanding-trust-in-your-infrastructure/).